The Python MQbtT library

 Close the database connection.

-Insert a mqtt message into the database (including the binary payload, and UTC timestamp).
+Insert a mqtt record into the database with batched commits.

 records(pair_id: str | None = None, subtopic: str | None = None, min_timestamp: datetime | None = None, max_timestamp: datetime | None = None, desc: bool = False) Generator[MQbtTRecord, None, None]